-The generic term "bulb", as I use it here, refers to all true bulbs, rhizomes, corms, tubers, and tuberous roots.
-Bearded Iris is likely the rhizome with which we're most familiar, and Dahlias are the most common tuberous root plant.
-Brodiaea, Gladiola, and Crocosmia are examples of corms; Cyclamen, Caladium, Anemone, and Watsonia are tubers.
-But the most numerous of all are the true bulbs such as Narcissus, Tulip, Amaryllis, Lily, and Hyacinth.
+The botanical term "bulb" refers here to all true bulbs as well as to rhizomes, corms, tubers, and tuberous roots.
+Bearded Iris is likely the most familiar rhizome, Dahlia the most common tuberous root plant.
+Brodiaea, Gladiolus, and Crocosmia are examples of corms; Cyclamen, Caladium, Anemone, and Watsonia are tubers.
+But the most numerous of all are the true bulbs, such as Narcissus, Tulipa, Amaryllis, Lilium, and Hyacinthus.

-Here's a clue about buying bulbs.
 Inside the true bulb is the entire embryonic plant.
-Cut one vertically in half and you'll see it: the outside protective papery "tunic", the layers of scales which become the leaves, and the stem, all waiting for the rain, some winter chill, and its internal calendar to prompt its new growth.
-This means the larger the bulb, the larger the plant and the flower/s will be.
-So, if you personally choose your bulbs from a bin, select the largest and firmest with the tunic still intact.
+When cut in half vertically, the outline of the mature plant is visible: the outer protective papery "tunic", the stem, the layers of scales that become the leaves, and the flower bud.
+The larger the bulb, the larger the mature plant will be.
+When selecting bulbs from a bin, opt for the largest and firmest with the tunic still intact.

-Some other popular and easy bulbs include Allium (with a slight onion fragrance), Muscari (Grape Hyacinth), Crocosmia, Liatris spicata, Crocus vernus (for spring) and Crocus sativa (for fall), Freesia, Sparaxis tricolor, Ranunculus asiaticus, and Watsonia.
-Most of these are readily available and are spring and summer blooming.
-Another popular rhizome is our own Iris douglasiana (Douglas or Coast Iris), so named because it thrives in coastal meadows and woods.
-They also do well in inland heat but may require additional water.
-Lavender and violet are the common colors, though there are white varieties as well.
+Besides the popular bulbs mentioned above, some other easy choices include Allium (with a slight onion fragrance), Muscari (grape hyacinth), Crocosmia, Liatris spicata, Crocus vernus (for spring), Crocus sativa (for fall), Freesia, Sparaxis tricolor, Ranunculus asiaticus, and Watsonia.
+Most of these are readily available and are spring- and summer-blooming.
+A popular native rhizome is our own Iris douglasiana—Douglas or coast iris, so named because it thrives in coastal meadows and woods.
+These iris also do well in inland heat but may require additional water.
+Lavender and violet are the common colors, though there are white and yellow varieties as well.

-The Brodiaea, which some taxonomists lump together with Triteleia and Dichelostemma, is a native corm quite abundant in grassy, sunny meadows of Northern California.
-Blue, lavender, and lilac are typical, though there are white, yellow, and crimson species too.
-Generally, their active growth is during the fall and winter rains, appearing when most annuals and other perennials are beginning to fade.
-These all need to be protected from deer and rabbits which love the tender leaves, and from gophers, field mice, and raccoons which relish the corms.
+Brodiaea, which some taxonomists lump together with Triteleia and Dichelostemma, is a native corm quite abundant in grassy, sunny meadows of Northern California.
+Blue, lavender, and lilac are typical, though there are also white, yellow, and crimson species.
+Generally, their active growth is during fall and winter rains, appearing when summer annuals and most perennials have faded.
+These all need to be protected from deer and rabbits which love the tender leaves, and from gophers, field mice, and raccoons that relish the corms.

-Other less common bulbs but which grow well here are Ixia (African Corn Lily), Ipheion uniflora (Spring Star Flower, blue, about 6" high and naturalize quickly), Tigridia pavonia (Mexican Shell Flower), Scilla peruviana, Chasmanthe aethiopica (on 3-4' erect stems), Babiana (Baboon Flower, similar to Freesias but taller), Fritallaria imperalis (aptly named Skunk Lily), Leucojum vernum (Spring Snowflake), and Schizostylis coccinea (Kaffir Lily, which naturalize well here and are late summer and fall blooming).
+Other less common bulbs that grow well here are Ixia (African corn lily), Ipheion uniflora (blue spring star flower that naturalizes quickly), Tigridia pavonia (Mexican shell flower), Scilla peruviana, Chasmanthe aethiopica, Babiana (baboon flower (similar to Freesia but taller), Fritallaria imperalis (aptly named skunk lily), Leucojum vernum (spring snowflake), and Schizostylis coccinea (crimson flag, a late summer and fall bloomer that naturalizes readily).